SoftwareHeritage/swh-docs/docs/infrastructure/storage_site_rocquencourt_virtual.rst

   It serves as a host for the *softwareheritage* and *softwareheritage-indexer* databases.

-- worker01 to worker16.internal.softwareheritage.org
+- worker01 to worker16.internal.softwareheritage.org: loader and lister workers
-- pergamon
+- pergamon: internal system administration services (puppet master, grafana, dns resolver, etc...)
-- moma
+- moma: webapp and deposit services exposed publicly

 These VMs access one or more of these NFS volumes located on uffizi::